The Making of the Medieval-inspired 3D printed women’s Sovereign Armor (Part 1 of 2)

 Now, let’s break down the 518 hours that went into completing the 8 pound 3D printed Sovereign Armor (this does not include 3D printing hours)

-IMPORTANT: Please do not email, comment or PM me asking for 3D printing material costs, request to have all my mask and armor 3D files, or ask me to teach you how to re-create the 3D model of each of my pieces of artwork.
+IMPORTANT: Please do not email, comment or PM me asking for 3D printing material costs (No, this did not cost tens of thousands of dollars.
+Not even close.), request to have all my mask and armor 3D files, or ask me to teach you how to re-create the 3D model of each of my pieces of artwork.
 If you have more questions, please refer to my FAQ.

 88 HOURS — Researching Medieval armor, experimenting with flexible 3D printing materials, and developing new finishing methods